Top 10 cities where you can live without a car and help save the Earth

 Become a car-free person

 If you live in one of these cities, you may have the upper hand on jump-starting a new eco-friendly lifestyle sans auto, but don’t be discouraged if you live elsewhere.
 Start by taking your bike to work a few days a week to test things out.
 Walk to get groceries at local stores more often.
 Encourage your friends to head out to events on the bus or commuter train.
 Wherever you live, advocate with your community leaders to improve commuter options of all kinds.
-It only takes a few small changes to get the wheels turning toward a minimal driving lifestyle and making every day Earth Day.
+It only takes a few small changes to get the wheels turning toward a minimal driving lifestyle.

 When you are ready to let go of your vehicle, reach out to Cars for Homes, Habitat for Humanity’s vehicle donation program.
 Your donation will directly benefit your local Habitat and will help build safe, affordable housing in your area.
 For end-of-life cars, the steel parts continue to be valuable for the environment through recycling, reducing the release of VOCs from new steel production.
 To find out more about our program or to start a donation, visit our page or give us a call at 1-877-277-4344.
 Reduce driving, reduce emissions and live with intention.
 Let’s do this!